monster-js/monster-js/docs/main-concept/observed-attributes.md

 ## Creating Transformers

-Transformers in Weco JS are simple functions that accept a value, process it, and return the transformed value.
+Transformers in Monster JS are simple functions that accept a value, process it, and return the transformed value.
 They can be chained in an array to apply multiple transformations to an attribute value before it reaches the handler function.

 ### Defining a Transformer